norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/start-here.md

 Basis of a MBx24 & how it works

-A Modules Bay is a peripheral that accommodates NorAirLabs modules, in MBx24 case, up to 24 of these modules.
+A Modules Bay is a peripheral that accommodates NorAirLabs modules.
+In the MBx24 case, up to 24 of these modules.

 A module is a hardware part with input components, such as switches, and/or output components, such as LEDs.
-There are various models and versions for many applications.
+There are various models and versions for many applications:

+[Annunciators](https://norairlabs.com/product-category/module-bays/annunciators/) - Outputs (displays) the logic states of systems and/or parts, for example, turns ON when a failure occurs, a landing gear is extended or a truck engine overheated.
+It can also flash to call the user attention.

+[Switches](https://norairlabs.com/product-category/module-bays/switches/) & [Push Buttons](https://norairlabs.com/product-category/module-bays/push-buttons/) - Activates features (turns ON or OFF) such as lights, handbreaks, train whistles, turning signals, etc.

 The MBx24 features, beyond others, the flowing:
 - 32 OUTPUTs to actuate LEDs and other low power devices